Tobacco and nicotine research

-• Smoking prevalence and national smoke-free targets: Using the Sheffield Tobacco and Alcohol Modelling Platform (STAPM) we develop sophisticated models to project smoking prevalence and assess the impact of various tobacco control policies, such as pricing and smoke-free environments.
-Our work has directly influenced policy decisions in England and Scotland and is being extended to Wales.
+• Smoking prevalence and national smoke-free targets: Using the Sheffield Tobacco and Alcohol Modelling Platform (STAPM) we develop sophisticated models to forecast future trends in smoking prevalence and assess the impact of various tobacco control policies, such as changes to tobacco taxation.
+Our modelling work has informed policy and public debate in England, Scotland and Wales.

-• Economic impacts of tobacco control: We quantify the economic benefits of tobacco control policies, including increased tax revenue, improved worker productivity and reduced healthcare costs.
+• Economic impacts of tobacco control: We quantify the economic effects of tobacco control policies, including effects on government tax revenue, worker productivity, macroeconomic effects and healthcare costs.

 Supporting smoking cessation

-• Flexible stop smoking services: We evaluate innovative approaches to deliver stop smoking support, including hospital-based services and integration with other healthcare settings.
+• Flexible stop smoking services: We evaluate innovative approaches to delivering stop smoking support, including improvements to community stop smoking services, hospital-based tobacco dependence treatment services and the integration of smoking cessation support with other healthcare settings.

 • Smoke-free outdoor spaces: We conduct research to inform the implementation of smoke-free outdoor spaces, including university campuses and public areas.